fystack/fystack-selfhost-scripts/README.md

 ### 2. MPCIUM (MPC Nodes)

 Each node runs part of the threshold signing/keygen logic (based on Binance's `tss-lib`) and communicates securely with Apex and otherpeers.

+### 3. Multichain Indexer

+Indexes the latest blocks from the blockchain in real-time, keeping track of on-chain transactions and events relevant to your wallets.

+### 4. Rescanner

+Reindexes block gaps to ensure complete blockchain data coverage, filling in any missing blocks or transactions that may have been skipped during initial indexing.

 ---